bbc/crimp/README.md

 "900150983CD24FB0D6963F7D28E17F72"
 ```

-If you want to build a similiar library with your language of choice you should be able to follow the simple specifications defined in `spec/crimp_spec.rb`
+If you want to build a similiar library with your language of choice you should be able to follow the simple specifications defined in `spec/crimp_spec.rb` to produce a string to be MD5 signed.

 ## Fine prints